ELIXIR-Belgium/BioContainers_for_training/README.md

 Topic | Description
 ------------ | -------------
-[Galaxy](https://usegalaxy.org/) | Galaxy is an open source, web-based platform for data intensive biomedical research [Nextflow](https://www.nextflow.io/) | Nextflow enables scalable and reproducible scientific workflows using software containers
+[Galaxy](https://usegalaxy.org/) | Galaxy is an open source, web-based platform for data intensive biomedical research.
+[Galaxy Training](https://galaxyproject.github.io/training-material/) | Tutorials developed and maintained by the worldwide Galaxy community.
+[Nextflow](https://www.nextflow.io/) | Nextflow enables scalable and reproducible scientific workflows using software containers

 Visit the corresponding sub directories in this repository to find out more on how to built and use these containers.